 [wpmem_field field="user_email" id="123"]

 Display first name/last name for an ID passed through a querystring (uid):

 There are some additional attributes that can be used, primarily for specific field types.

 Select (dropdown), Multiple Select, Multiple Checkbox, and Radio Fields:

 These fields generally have a different saved (stored) value than what is displayed to the user (such as the case of a dropdown select field).
-As of 3.1.4, the shortcode was changed to display the “display” value of the field rather than the saved value.
+The shortcode default is to display the “display” value of the field rather than the saved value.
 However, in cases where the saved value is needed, you can add the attribute display=raw to the shortcode.
 The following example would display the raw/saved value for the field my_dropdown:

 [wpmem_field my_dropdown display=raw]